monica22schmidt/X-Team-18/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.</br>
   * **Hashtable**: Acts as the phone book that stores numbers and other information corresponding with employee names.
 Implements insert, lookup, and remove methods.
 Also resizes array when table is full and calculates hashIndex.</br>
-  * **Entry** - Holds the information for each phone book entry.
-Has instance variables for Name, Department, Home, Mobile, Work.
-Has mutator and accessors to allow us to use the information stored inside. </br>
+  * **Entry**: Holds the information for each employee entry.
+Has name (String type) as key and other information (department, phone numbers in String type) as value.
+Has mutator and accessors to allow manipulation and retrieval of the data. </br>

 Name each interface or class and briefly describe its function or purpose.</br>